tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/操作指南/查询消息_intl_en.md

 >!
 >- The console does not list all the messages after the specified time or offset.
 You can query at most 20 messages at a time.
->- Refrain from frequently querying as message querying also consumes bandwidth.
+>- Refrain from frequently querying as message query also consumes bandwidth.

 ## Directions